Haloperidol: 7 things you should know

 - May be associated with a detrimental effect on cognitive function and generally more side effects than other neuroleptics, such as fluphenazine and pimozide, that have also been found to be effective in the treatment of Tourette syndrome.

-- Use of antipsychotics in elderly patients with dementia has been associated with an increased risk of death, mostly due to cardiovascular or infectious causes.
+- The use of antipsychotics in elderly patients with dementia has been associated with an increased risk of death, mostly due to cardiovascular or infectious causes.
 Haloperidol injection is not FDA-approved for use in elderly patients with dementia.

-- Avoid in people with Parkinson's disease, severe central nervous system depression or comatose states.
-May not be suitable for some people with certain cardiovascular disorders; receiving anticonvulsant medications or with a history of seizures; with mania; or thyrotoxicosis.
+- Avoid in people with Parkinson's disease, severe central nervous system depression, comatose states, or with previous hypersensitivity to haloperidol.
+May not be suitable for some people with certain cardiovascular disorders; receiving anticonvulsant medications or with a history of seizures; mania; or thyrotoxicosis.

 - Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances.
 Discontinue immediately and seek urgent medical advice.

-- May interact with a number of drugs including ketoconazole, paroxetine, those that affect the Q-T interval, or that inhibit or are metabolized by certain hepatic enzymes.
+- May interact with several drugs including ketoconazole and paroxetine, those that affect the Q-T interval, or that inhibit or are metabolized by certain hepatic enzymes.

 - Take as directed by your doctor.
 Haloperidol is usually dosed two to three times daily.